-- In a food processor, combine eggs, water, oil, salt and half the flour.
-Add the remaining flour and process until a smooth dough forms.
+In a food processor, pulse to combine eggs, water, oil, salt, and half of the flour.

 Make the Filling

-- Refrigerate, covered until ready to use.
+Refrigerate, covered, until ready to use.

 Form the Pelmeni

-Keep the rest covered while you roll one piece of dough into a finger-width cylinder.
+Keep the rest covered while you roll 1 piece of dough into a finger-width cylinder.

 Cook the Pelmeni